RX Sports Massage Therapy is a local business based at CTC Crossfit (Cortex) in Sandy.

 Jacqui been heavily involved in sport for the past 24 years, in-particular, rowing and latterly CrossFit.

 Jacqui was a rower in the British team for 10 years where she achieved a number of National and International titles.
-Her greatest achievement’s as a rower was becoming an Under 23 World Champion and double Youth Olympic Champion.
-After retiring from rowing she turned to rowing coaching where she was the head coach at a well known University.
+Her greatest achievement as a rower was becoming an Under 23 World Champion and double Youth Olympic Champion.
+After retiring from rowing she turned to rowing coaching where she was the head coach at a well known University and is now coaching at St Neots Rowing Club.
 Alongside coaching, she took up CrossFit in 2016 and fell in love with a new sport!
-During this time I have developed a wealth of knowledge on what it takes to be a successful sports person and coach, and the well-being of athletes is essential to any kind of performance.
+During this time she has developed a wealth of knowledge on what it takes to be a successful sports person and coach, and the well-being of athletes is essential to any kind of performance.

 Jacqui first had a taste of sports massage at college many years ago and once she decided she wanted to move on from the rowing world more recently, sports massage therapy was an obvious career path for her.
 Jacqui completed her training with Sports Therapy UK and is continuing to develop her knowledge through further training.